-As opposed to a fixed mindset, a fixed mindset is one that believes that your qualities are unchangeable.
+As opposed to a fixed mindset, a fixed mindset believes that your qualities are unchangeable.
 People with a fixed mindset have a difficult time learning from their mistakes.

 Having a growth mindset is foundational to your success in business and all aspects of your life.

-The good news is that while many personality traits remain stable over time, your mindset can be changed.
+The good news is that while many personality traits remain stable over time.
+You can change your mindset.
 Building a business requires a high degree of adaptability.
-The right mindset will make learning that much easier.
+The correct mindset will make learning that much easier.

 Capitalize on your strengths

-Depending on the nature of your business is also a great place to offer your services.
-There are hundreds of gigs offered by thousands of freelancers from all over the world.
+Depending on the nature of your business, Fiverr is also a great place to offer your services.
+There are hundreds of gigs provided by thousands of freelancers from all over the world.
 The quality is not uniform.
 However, you get to read the reviews on each freelancer.
 The best part is that you can ask for a refund if you are not fully satisfied with the quality of work.
-I have been using the services for a wide variety of freelancing gigs this way and have been pleased with the results.

 Know your “why”

-Knowing the reason for wanting to start your business is going to be the anchor for the continuation of your business, especially in challenging times.
-I have met countless people who started a business for the sake of freedom and flexibility only to find that they were tied to the business for eighty hours a week.
-With no flexibility or freedom.
+Knowing the reason for wanting to start your business will be the anchor for the continuation of your business, especially in challenging times.
+I have met countless people who started a company for the sake of freedom and flexibility, only to find that they were tied to the business for eighty hours a week with no flexibility or freedom.

 Clearly define your goals and outcomes

 Have some clearly defined goals – each quarter or annually.
-But go beyond goals.
-What outcomes are you actually hoping to achieve?
+But go beyond these.
+What outcomes are you hoping to achieve?
 If it is an online business, some of your desired results may be in the form of visitors to your website each month.
 Members in your FB group.
 The number of new clients for your program.

 Making $200,000 a year is a clearly defined goal.
 Maybe your outcome is to be financially free?
-Or, to reinvest in the business.
+Or to reinvest in the business.
 What would that entail?
-Maybe your overarching outcome is to make an impact on this world.
+Maybe your overarching desire is to make an impact on this world.
 How can you quantify that?
 Conducting a survey or having a feedback form completed after each client has completed your program would be one way to evaluate impact.

 Be kind to yourself

 Take time off when you need to.
-I found that exercise and journaling were effective in helping me deal with setbacks as I was setting up my business.
+I found that meditation, exercise, and journaling were effective in helping me deal with setbacks as I was setting up my business.

-Running a business also presents many challenges.
+But, Running a business also presents many challenges.
 Inconsistent income, distractions, and no employer pension plan.
 Don’t lose sight of why you got into business in the first place.
 And while you’re at, have fun.
 No amount of success can take the place of a deep sense of fulfillment.
-If you’re not enjoying what you’re doing then it’s time to reconsider if you should be continuing on this road.
+If you’re not enjoying what you’re doing, then it’s time to reconsider if you should be continuing on this road.

-Through consulting and seminars, Jennifer teaches women to live life on their own terms.
-After working in finance and banking for twenty years she discovered another passion – a passion for writing.
-She has numerous self-published books on money: Women and Money: 7 Principles Every Woman Needs to Know to Be Financially Prepared in Any Economy and Growing Up With Money: Raising Financially Resilient Kids in an Age of Uncertainty.
+Through consulting and seminars, Jennifer teaches individuals and businesses ton how to achieve their goals.
+She has written numerous books on money: Women and Money: 7 Principles Every Woman Needs to Know to Be Financially Prepared in Any Economy and Growing Up With Money: Raising Financially Resilient Kids in an Age of Uncertainty.